 If appointed, you will be an employee of the Utility Regulator and will be based at Queens House, Queen Street, Belfast.
-The Utility Regulator is currently working in a hybrid capacity and while you may opt to be office based, we welcome applicants whose circumstances lend themselves to some degree of remote working.
+The Utility Regulator is currently working in a hybrid capacity with 2 days in the office, and while you may opt to be office based, we welcome applicants whose circumstances lend themselves to some degree of remote working.